doordeck/doordeck-sdk-java/README.md

 ```
 /**
-     * Show the unlock screen given the Scan type given in parameter
+ * Shows the unlock screen using the specified scan type.
  *
-     * @param context current context
+ * @param context Context for launching the screen.
-     * @param type type of scan to use (NFC or QR) , NFC by default if not provided, optional
+ * @param type Type of unlock scan (NFC, QR, or UNLOCK).
-     * @param callback callback of the method, optional
+ * @return A CompletableFuture that completes after navigation is triggered.
  */
-    fun showUnlock(context: Context, type: ScanType = ScanType.NFC, callback: UnlockCallback? = null)
+fun showUnlock(context: Context, type: ScanType = ScanType.NFC)

 ```